Cognigy/Documentation/docs/en/docs/ai/tools/chatwoot-integration.md

 ???+ info "Running Chatwoot On-Premise"
     You can also setup Chatwoot to run on an On-Premise environment.
 You can read more about that <a href="https://www.chatwoot.com/docs/self-hosted" target="_blank">here</a>

-In Chatwoot we first need to add a webhook that will be called when an agent replies to a message.

-**You can add the webhook in two ways:**

-- while creating the inbox

-- add the webhook using "Settings" - "Integrations", which sets the webhook for all the inboxes

-???+ warning "Running Chatwoot On-Premise"
-    **Choose only one of the following described procedures to add a webhook!**

 ## Add webhook while creating the inbox